Black Bean Chocolate Cake

 1 tbs water

-In a larger bowl, beat the coconut oil (or butter) until it’s soft and fluffy.
-Add 2 of the eggs and beat well after each one.
+- In a larger bowl, whisk the coconut oil (or butter) until it’s soft and fluffy.
+Add 2 of the eggs and whisk well after each one.